 The Student Council is a central part of the life of the Sligo Grammar School.

-The team of fourteen members gather about twice a month.
+The team of twelve to fourteen members gather once a month.
 Their challenge is to channel new ideas from the student body.
 There is a male and female representative for each school year whose job it is to liaise with their fellow students to help make decisions about things that will make school life run more smoothly.
-The representatives for each year then meet with the Principal and the Vice Principal to make decisions.
+The headmaster or Deputy Principal attend the Student council meetings.

 Elections are held at the beginning of every year to choose the representatives from each class group.